 In a year after creation, the club had joined the National Football League and has been its member since that time.
 A group of businessmen became its first owners: Bill Boyer Sr., Bernie Ridder, Max Winter, Ole Haugsrud, and H. P. Skoglund.
 They managed the franchise within this group by 1972.
 Then Boyer left them, and Haugsrud left a bit later – in1976.
 As a result, the team was left to the three founders.

 In 1988 the number of Minnesota Viking’s shareholders was greatly extended: Carl Pohlad and Irwin Jacobs joined Skoglund, Ridder и Winter.
 From 1991 to 1998, Roger Headrick was the sole franchise owner.
 Later he transferred it to Red McCombs for $250 mln.
-In turn, he sold it to Zygi Wilf after a failed attempt to change the Hubert H. Humphrey Metrodome stadium.
+He sold it to Zygi Wilf after a failed attempt to change the Hubert H. Humphrey Metrodome stadium.
 Since 2005 the club has been owned by Wilf with his five family members and Reggie Fowler.
 They bought it for $600 mln.

 The club got its official name right after creation – on September 27, 1960.
 General Manager Bert Rose recommended it to the Board of Directors.
 In his opinion, such a name ideally captures the key essence of Minnesota – the Scandinavian penchant of the local culture.
 It reflects a Nordic self-restrained fighter with a staunch will to win.
-That’s how the team has become the first one whose name includes not the location town, but the state.
+That’s how the team has become the first one whose name includes not the location town but the state.

 Meaning and History